 |Other spend||0.5 points per $||0.67 points per $|

-In Qantas Points terms, the American Express David Jones Platinum card offers 2 Qantas points per $ spent at David Jones, 1.5 Qantas points per $ spent at Supermarkets, 1.5 points per $ spent on fuel and 0.5 points per $ elsewhere.
+In Qantas Points terms, the David Jones American Express Platinum Card offers 2 Qantas Points per dollar spent at David Jones, 1.5 Qantas Points per dollar spent at Supermarkets, 1.5 Qantas Points per dollar spent on fuel and 0.5 Qantas Points per dollar elsewhere.

-If you can direct some of your household spend over to David Jones, raking in 2 Qantas points per $ on any spend at David Jones in store or online can be very lucrative, especially when combined with shopping through the Qantas Online Mall, which can add at least another 5 Qantas Points per dollar.
+If you can direct some of your households spend over to David Jones, then this can be quite lucrative given the earn rate is 2 Qantas Points per dollar on any spend at David Jones in-store or online.
+When combined with shopping via the Qantas Online Mall, the earn increases by at least another 5 Qantas Points per dollar.

-A small number of high-end American Express cards offer lounge access to the American Express Lounge at Sydney International and Melbourne International Airport.
-This is a great perk, especially for families travelling overseas, as cardholders can take in children and family members as guests.
+A small number of high-end American Express cards offer lounge access to The Centurion® Lounge at Sydney International and Melbourne International Airport.
+This is a great perk, especially for families travelling overseas, as Card Members can take in children and family members as guests.

-The David Jones Platinum Americn Express card has two entries per year, to be used by the cardholder or an additional card member on the account.
+The David Jones Platinum American Express card provides two entries per year, to be used by the Card Member or an additional Card Member on the account.

-As a David Jones cardholder you have two options: either opt-in to Qantas direct-earn, where points sweep over to Qantas each month, or opt-in to Membership rewards.
+As a David Jones American Express Card Member, you have two options: either opt-in to Qantas direct-earn, where points sweep over to Qantas each month, or opt-in to Membership rewards.
 There’s no additional fee for either option.

 The rates are available to Card Members once they have a card and are logged in to their account, but it is not possible to research the transfer rates on the David Jones Rewards on the American Express website before you get a card.
 Even when you do have a card, if you are opted into Qantas Points, you can’t see the rates either, as the Membership Rewards section of your account online is locked off.